“Never leave a boring market”

 In the meantime, there are legitimate questions as to whether the VIX has moved solidly into boring territory or is simply reflecting the “calm before the storm.”

-“If one can create a specific, impending hit story ready to go on stage, then it’s reasonable to sell here even if the tape is ‘boring,’ Colas wrote.
+“If one can create a specific and impending shock story ready to go on stage, then it is reasonable to sell here even if the film is ‘boring,’ Colas wrote.

 The analyst described his opinion as “more cautious than openly bearish”, and noted that history also shows that the S&P 500 rarely recovers more than 10% three years in a row.
 A 12.5% gain so far this year leaves the market in “somewhat rarefied” territory.

-“We’d like to see a ‘boring 5% market pullback,’ even if it’s not a short tradable opportunity, to allocate capital at better levels,” Colas said.
+“We would like to see a ‘boring 5% market pullback’, even if it is not a short tradable opportunity, to allocate capital at better levels,” said Colas.